princego/atomistic_modeling/session3_bond_length/README.md

 ```

 ## Output files
 After the calculation finishes, you'll see a folder named `jobxx` containing all the input and output files, where xx is the job id.
-Change the directory to jobxx by entering
+To see the output files, change the directory to jobxx.

 ```
 cd jobxx
 ```

+### Measuring the relaxed bond length between two N atoms
+#### Method 1
+Download `CONTCAR` file to your computer and open the structure in **VESTA** and double click on the bond.
+The bond length will be displayed on the output window at the bottom.
+#### Method 2
-Download `CONTCAR` file to your computer and open the structure in **VESTA** and measure the bond length between 2 N atoms by double clicking on the bond.
+Download `CONTCAR` file to your computer and open the structure in **VESTA** and click on `Distance (d)` located at the extreme left menu.
+Now select both the atoms by clicking on them.
+The bond length will be displayed on the output window at the bottom.

-Now, note down the total energy corresponding to the bond length from CONTCAR
+### Total energy corresponding to the relaxed bond length

-Open `OUTCAR` file by typing
+To see the total energy of the system, Open `OUTCAR` file by typing
 ```
 vi OUTCAR
 ```